 A courtesy public hearing was held at the Fort Wayne City Council meeting this evening. Â I spoke, followed by John B. Kalb and Jeff Pruitt. Â The only citizens to speak, or really even follow the entire process – and we’re all bloggers. Â I’d also mention that I know Mike Sylvester has followed this as well, but wasn’t able to make it last night. Â Above is the video clips of our talks. Â

-Jeff Pruitt has pointed out that Bob Caylor picked up on our comments and mentioned it in his coverage for the, even mentioning our blogs by name!
+Jeff Pruitt has pointed out that Bob Caylor picked up on our comments and mentioned it in his coverage for the News -Sentinel, even mentioning our blogs by name!

 Three people spoke during a public hearing on the proposal.
 All are bloggers who follow City Council closely.

 Steve Parker, who runsÂ www.aroundfortwayne.com, praised Brown and Goldner’s work, but he raised the question of whether the council would endorse the use of a tax abatement to help attract a casino.

 John Kalb, who frequently contributes toÂ www.fortwaynepolitics.com, applauded the ordinance.
 Kalb has frequently criticized the city’s use of tax abatements in the past.

 Jeff Pruitt, who runs theÂ www.fortwaynepolitics.comÂ blog, said it was a step in the right direction.
 However, he said he still opposes tax abatements.
 Instead of selectively rewarding business expansion or relocation, the city should lower taxes uniformly to stimulate investment, he said.

 Thank you, Bob for the mention and acknowledgements that local bloggers do exist! Â I’d like to add that I felt my comments were more of a, shouldn’t you talk about this know rather than later? Â The text of my speech is as follows, although I did ad-lib a few comments: